Developing Quality Medications for Eye Care

 Our mission is to develop unique drugs that greatly benefit not only animals but also humans.

 Executive Team and Consultants

 President and CEO

 Peter Kador is the Founder, President/CEO.
-Retired after 25 years from the National Eye Institute, N.I.H. as Chief of the Lab. of Ocular Therapeutics he then served as full Professor for 18 years and is now retired as Professor Emeritus of Pharmaceutical Sciences at the University of Nebraska Medical Center.
+After 25 years at the National Eye Institute, N.I.H. he retired as Chief of the Lab. of Ocular Therapeutics.
+He then served as Professor and (now Professor Emeritus) of Pharmaceutical Sciences and Professor of Ophthalmology at the University of Nebraska Medical Center.
 He is an internationally recognized vision scientist and expert.

 Suellen Kador, B.A.

 Suellen Kador is the corporation secretary/treasurer.
 She has 31 years of experience as a high school chemistry teacher and 6 years as a laboratory instructor at the University of Nebraska at Omaha Chemistry Department.

 Senior Veterinary Ophthalmologist.

 Bob Munger is the Senior Veterinary Ophthalmologist, Founder of Animal Ophthalmology Clinic, Ltd., Dallas TX, Ophthalmic Toxicology Consultant, and past-President, the American College of Veterinary Ophthalmologists.

 Manley A. Paulos serves as Regulatory Affairs and Clinical director.
 He has over 30 years of Pharmaceutical Industry experience, including positions as Medical Director (Merrell-Dow): Director, Clinical and Regulator Affairs (Bayer) President, Premier Research (CRO), and Komodo Pharmaceutical Services (drug delivery systems manufacturing).